EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I finished analyzing programming languages data.
 I learned a bit about MatPlotLib, although, I'd be lying if I said it interested me.
 But I'll see how much more I can do before I skip Data Science for now.

 I also decided to write a program to convert strings entered by a user into Morse Code.
 I didn't make the program too comprehensive, but dots (.) and dashes (-) are used and letters are separated by a space character.
 Multiple spaces indicate word separation.
+### R1D70
+Today I deviated from my plan of projects a bit.
+But I worked on a Tic-Tac-Toe app.
+It was fun to code.
+It is a text-based application, and "X" and "O" characters are used.